OpenEvalProject/evals/manuscripts/elife-02481/v2/manuscript.md

 Furthermore, to test for direct interaction between motif 1 and motif 2, we introduced cysteine residues into motif 1 (K431C) and motif 2 (S499C) and analyzed whether intermolecular crosslinks form under oxidizing conditions.
 Low Cu-Phenanthrolin concentrations (25 μM) yielded a ladder of crosslink products from ClpB dimers to hexamers.
 Although non-specific dimer formation was observed in single cysteine variants, higher oligomers were only found in double cysteine variants (Figure 4D).
 Introducing the activating (Y503D) mutation to ClpB-K431C/S499C decreased but did not abolish crosslink formation, suggesting rapid fluctuation of MDs between different conformations even in the hyperactive state (Figure 4D).
 These findings support the interaction of MD motifs 1 and 2 from adjacent subunits as observed in the EM reconstructions and strengthening or loosening of the contact in repressed and hyperactive states, respectively.

-## Motif 1 is essential for keeping ClpB in the repressed state
+### Motif 1 is essential for keeping ClpB in the repressed state

-Mutating MD motif 1 can impair Hsp70 interaction and consequently protein disaggregation (
+Mutating MD motif 1 can impair Hsp70 interaction and consequently protein disaggregation (Oguchi et al., 2012; Seyffer et al., 2012).
+On the other hand a ClpB motif 1 deletion variant retains substantial disaggregation activity (Seyffer et al., 2012; del Castillo et al., 2011), providing no clarification of its role in protein disaggregation.
+Our EM structural data indicate that motif 1 acts as a crucial component of ClpB regulation by stabilizing MDs in a horizontal position through interaction with an adjacent motif 2.
+Indeed, ClpB-ΔM1 (ΔE410-Y455) shows hyperstimulation of ATPase activity in the presence of the substrate casein compared to wild-type ClpB, resembling the deregulated ATPase activity of hyperactive ClpB variants lacking motif 2 or the entire MD (Oguchi et al., 2012; Figure 5A).
+The basal ATPase activity of ClpB-ΔM1 was reduced in comparison to wild type due to partial oligomerization defects, in agreement with earlier reports (Oguchi et al., 2012; del Castillo et al., 2011).
+ClpB-ΔM1 oligomerization defects were more pronounced than in ClpB-ΔM1/M2, suggesting that motif 2 in absence of motif 1 might impede hexamer formation.

 ![Figure 5.](https://cdn.elifesciences.org/articles/02481/elife-02481-fig5-v2.jpg)

 **Figure 5.:** (A) Basal and substrate-stimulated ATPase activities of ClpB wild type and indicated MD deletions were determined in the absence and presence of casein.
 Relative ATPase activations by casein were calculated (inset).
 (B) Unfolding of Casein-YFP by BAP wild type and indicated MD deletions in the presence of ClpP was monitored by YFP fluorescence.
 Initial YFP fluorescence was set to 100%. ΔM1: ΔE410-Y455, ΔM2: ΔS456-E520, ΔM1/M2: ΔE410-E520.
-(C) E. coli ΔclpB cells expressing the indicated plasmid-encoded clpB alleles under control of an IPTG-regulatable promoter were grown overnight at 30°C. Various dilutions (10−1–10−7) were spotted on LB plates containing the indicated IPTG concentration and incubated at 37°C for 24 hr.DOI: http://dx.doi.org/10.7554/eLife.02481.015
+(C) E. coli ΔclpB cells expressing the indicated plasmid-encoded clpB alleles under control of an IPTG-regulatable promoter were grown overnight at 30°C. Various dilutions (10−1–10−7) were spotted on LB plates containing the indicated IPTG concentration and incubated at 37°C for 24 hr.

 Next we tested whether hyperstimulation of ATPase activity is linked to high unfolding power.
 We employed BAP variants of the respective deletion constructs and tested for unfolding and degradation of casein-YFP in presence of ClpP.
 BAP-ΔM1 unfolds the YFP moiety of casein-YFP, an activity only observed for hyperactive BAP variants but not wild type BAP (Oguchi et al., 2012; Figure 5B).
 Loss of ClpB regulation in ClpB-ΔM1 was also linked to severe toxicity upon expression in E. coli ΔclpB mutant cells (Figure 5C).
 However, higher expression levels of ClpB-ΔM1 than of ClpB-Y503D are required to observe the same degree of toxicity probably because deletion of motif 1 results in oligomerisation defects (Oguchi et al., 2012; Figure 5C).
 In conclusion ClpB-ΔM1 exhibits the three major characteristics of hyperactive ClpB variants (high ATPase and unfolding activities linked to cellular toxicity), demonstrating the crucial regulatory role for motif 1 in interacting with an adjacent motif 2 to ensure tight activity control of ClpB.

-## Asymmetric reconstructions show variable orientations of the MD around the ring
+### Asymmetric reconstructions show variable orientations of the MD around the ring

 As mentioned above, we imposed 6-fold symmetry as a first approximation, to simplify the alignment and reconstruction problem.
 Nevertheless, crystal structures of the AAA+ protein ClpX show that the homo-hexameric assembly can be markedly asymmetric (Glynn et al., 2009; Kon et al., 2012; Stinson et al., 2013).
 We therefore reanalysed our negative stain EM data without imposing symmetry, in order to study the conformational variability within the hexamer.

-Using ∼15,000, ∼10,000 and ∼9000 particles for wild-type BAP, BAP-E432A and BAP-Y503D we obtained asymmetric maps at 21 Å, 21 Å and 25 Å resolution, respectively (
+Using ∼15,000, ∼10,000 and ∼9000 particles for wild-type BAP, BAP-E432A and BAP-Y503D we obtained asymmetric maps at 21 Å, 21 Å and 25 Å resolution, respectively (Figure 6A, Figure 1—figure supplement 3, Figure 6—figure supplement 1).
+Although the numbers of particles were similar to those used for sixfold analysis, the resolution is only slightly worse and the maps are comparable in quality to the symmetrised ones, consistent with the structure being asymmetric.
+The structure of the hyperactive mutant is less defined and has lower resolution than the other two, particularly for the MDs, probably owing to their higher mobility.
+Therefore, only wild-type BAP and BAP-E432A were used for further analysis.

 ![Figure 6.](https://cdn.elifesciences.org/articles/02481/elife-02481-fig6-v2.jpg)

 **Figure 6.:** (A) Asymmetric reconstructions of repressed BAP-E432A, wild type BAP-ClpP and hyperactive BAP-Y503.
 (B) Side views of the BAP-ClpP wild type structure rotated successively 60°.
 Red MDs are oriented horizontally and make motif 1 to motif 2 contact as in the repressed state.
 Yellow MDs have slightly tilted orientations similar to the wild type.
 Green MDs are tilted as in the hyperactive state.
 One of the MDs contacts AAA-2 of the same subunit (last right panel).
 (C) Equivalent views of the BAP E432A-ClpP repressed mutant structure.
-Color code for the MD orientations is the same as above.DOI: http://dx.doi.org/10.7554/eLife.02481.016
+Color code for the MD orientations is the same as above.

 ![Figure 6—figure supplement 1.](https://cdn.elifesciences.org/articles/02481/elife-02481-fig6-figsupp1-v2.jpg)

 **Figure 6—figure supplement 1.:** Angle search was done with 2° sampling.
-The equatorial band reflects the Euler angle distribution around the BAP-ClpP central axis.DOI: http://dx.doi.org/10.7554/eLife.02481.017
+The equatorial band reflects the Euler angle distribution around the BAP-ClpP central axis.

 ![Figure 6—figure supplement 2.](https://cdn.elifesciences.org/articles/02481/elife-02481-fig6-figsupp2-v2.jpg)

 **Figure 6—figure supplement 2.:** (A) Superimposition of an open (blue) and a closed (grey) nucleotide pocket (ClpX 3HWS).
 ADP is depicted in green spheres.
 (B) EcoClpB AAA-2 dimers built with open, intermediate and closed conformations based on ClpX crystallographic dimers.
-(C) AAA-1 and AAA-2 layers of asymmetric wild-type ClpB reconstruction plus indication of nucleotide occupancy.DOI: http://dx.doi.org/10.7554/eLife.02481.018
+(C) AAA-1 and AAA-2 layers of asymmetric wild-type ClpB reconstruction plus indication of nucleotide occupancy.

 ![Figure 6—figure supplement 3.](https://cdn.elifesciences.org/articles/02481/elife-02481-fig6-figsupp3-v2.jpg)

 **Figure 6—figure supplement 3.:** (A–D) Instrumental responses of successive injections of ADP (8.39 mM, 1.92 mM, 5.82 mM and 4.05 mM ADP for ClpB-WT, ClpB-K212A, ClpB-E432A, ClpB-Y503D, respectively) into a solution of ClpB-WT (678 μM), ClpB-K212A (239 μM), ClpB-E432A (467 μM) and ClpB-Y503D (396 μM).
 The molar ratio of ADP to ClpB hexamer is indicated.
 Raw isothermal titration calorimetry data are shown.
 Integrated data after base-line-correction and fitting to the respective binding isotherms to a single-site binding model are given (lower panel).
-The number of ADP binding sites was calculated.DOI: http://dx.doi.org/10.7554/eLife.02481.019
+The number of ADP binding sites was calculated.

 The asymmetric structures show similar density distributions in the AAA+ rings, even though not all six subunits in a ring can be aligned simultaneously owing to 5°–15° variations in rotational orientation.
 This rotational variability may explain the apparent ∼15° rotation of the AAA-2 wild-type ring relative to the mutants observed in the symmetrised reconstructions.
 As expected from the eigenimage analysis, the ND ring is not very well defined and the density does not account for all six NDs.
 Therefore, we did not attempt any atomic structure fitting into this region.
 Docking of the atomic structures of AAA-1, AAA-2 and MD was performed as follows.